platbr/scrapy-prerender/README.rst

             # ...

-More complex `Splash Lua Script`_ example - get a screenshot of an HTML element by its CSS selector (it requires Splash 2.1+).
+More complex `Prerender Lua Script`_ example - get a screenshot of an HTML element by its CSS selector (it requires Prerender 2.1+).
 Note how are arguments passed to the script::

     import json
     import base64
-    from scrapy_splash import SplashRequest
+    from scrapy_prerender import PrerenderRequest

     script = """
     -- Arguments: